German withdrawal from the European Union: Political analysis

 One of the definitions of Dexit is the withdrawal of Germany from the EU, similar to the proposition of Öxit in Austria and Brexit in the UK.
-According to an opinion poll carried out by the EU, 82% of Germany's population is in favour of their country being in the EU (compared to the EU average of 62%).
+According to a 2024 opinion poll carried out by the EU, 82% of Germany's population is in favour of their country being in the EU (compared to the EU average of 62%).
 A further opinion poll of young EU citizens revealed that 71% of 16-to-26-year-olds would vote to remain in the EU should their country hold a referendum on the matter.

 The German political parties in favour of Dexit are the Communist Party and Alternative for Germany (AfD).

 Legal analysis

 In order for a Germany to withdraw from the EU, the Basic Law (the German constitution) would have to be amended, since Dexit would contradict the constitution: Article 23 states that Germany must strive for a united Europe and for the advancement of the European Union.
-On the other hand, EU law does provide for withdrawal should Germany (or any other Member State) opt for it, as was seen with Brexit.
+Conversely, EU law does provide for withdrawal should Germany (or any other Member State) opt for it, as was seen with Brexit.